egyan175/F1-Strategy-Quantitative-Investigation/README.md

 - [ ] Non-linear tyre degradation models (cliff detection)
 - [ ] Position-dependent pace models (dirty air quantified per gap)
 - [ ] Probabilistic overtaking success rates by track position
-- [ ] Game-theoretic strategy optimization (Nash equilibrium)
+- [ ] Game-theoretic strategy optimization
 - [ ] Temperature-dependent grip model

 ---

 ##  Talking Points

-**Q: Walk me through your modelling approach.**
+**Q: Walk me through your modeling approach.**

-> "I built a physics-based tire degradation model grounded in Milliken & Milliken principles, then progressively added complexity: multi-car dynamics with dirty air, compound-specific characteristics, and finally Monte Carlo uncertainty quantification.
-Each notebook builds on the previous, allowing me to isolate and validate each component."
+> I built a physics-based tyre degradation model grounded in Milliken & Milliken principles, then progressively added complexity: multi-car dynamics with dirty air, compound-specific characteristics, and finally Monte Carlo uncertainty quantification.
+Each notebook builds on the previous, allowing me to isolate and validate each component.

 **Q: What did validation reveal?**

-> "The model achieved 0.856 seconds MAE against real FastF1 telemetry—below my 1.0s target.
+> The model achieved 0.856 seconds MAE against real FastF1 telemetry—below my 1.0s target.
 Interestingly, accuracy varied by stint: Stint 3 showed near-zero bias (MAE 0.534s), while early stints overpredicted by ~1.2s.
-This suggests fuel load effects are confounded with tire degradation early in the race."
+This suggests fuel load effects are confounded with tyre degradation early in the race.

 **Q: What was the most surprising finding?**

-> "That 'optimal' strategies only win about 65% of head-to-head comparisons against 'suboptimal' ones.
-Running 1,000 paired simulations, the mathematically optimal pit timing only beat the actual timing 65.6% of the time.
-The distributions overlap significantly due to variance.
-This quantifies why real teams make conservative decisions—they're managing variance, not just expected value."
+> I initially thought extending was better, but the data showed that the time-optimal window was so narrow that McLaren likely chose the 'safer' Lap 18 stop to protect track position, recognizing that being overtaken in the pits is much costlier than having slightly older tyres at the end

 **Q: How would you improve this model?**

-> "Three main areas: First, model traffic as position-dependent rather than averaged—losing P2 to P5 costs ~45-60s in traffic.
-Second, add non-linear tire degradation to capture the 'cliff' effect.
-Third, include game-theoretic competitor reactions—real strategy is multi-agent, not single-agent optimization."
+> Three main areas: First, model traffic as position-dependent rather than averaged—losing P2 to P5 costs ~45-60s in traffic.
+Second, add non-linear tyre degradation.
+Third, include game-theoretic competitor reactions—real strategy is multi-agent, not single-agent optimization.

 ---